sgregnt/sgregnt.github.io/_pages/about.md

 * [Tropical algebra and tropical geometry](https://en.wikipedia.org/wiki/Tropical_geometry) of deep neural network.
-In our latest work, presented this year at ICML conference in Stockholm, we've establish connections between feedforward neural networks with ReLU activation and tropical geometry.
+In this study, presented at ICML2018 conference in Stockholm, we've establish connections between feedforward neural networks with ReLU activation and tropical geometry.
 We've shown that the family of such neural networks is equivalent to the family of tropical rational maps.
 This novel connection between two previously distinct areas of research allowed us to use machinery of tropical algebraic geometry for the study of neural networks.